burke-software/django-mass-edit/README.md

 ### Enable Mass Edit for specific models

-By default, all models registered in the admin will get `Mass Edit` action.
+By default, all models registered in the admin will get `Mass Edit` action, for all site users.

 If you wish to disable this, add this to settings file: